SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Methods.rst

 They support the functionality of those instances, either by providing ways to access and modify their properties, or by providing useful functionality related to their purpose.
-Instance methods have exactly the same syntax as functions.
+Instance methods have exactly the same syntax as functions, as described in :doc:`Functions`.

-..
-TODO: remove this last sentence once the syntaxes are unified.

 You write an instance method within the opening and closing braces of the type it belongs to.
 An instance method has implicit access to all of the other instance methods and properties of that type.